The Suburbs (band): Twin/Tone era and major labels: 1977–1987

 The band's popularity increased during the early to mid-1980s, and during this time, their new wave dance sound, eclectic lyrics, and stage presence gained a following that broke out of the Midwest and reached both coasts.
 In 1980 Twin/Tone released their first full-length LP, In Combo.

 The single "World War III" (and its B-side, "Change Agent") showed development of the band's songwriting abilities and improved sound.
-A year later, they released the double album Credit In Heaven which added elements of jazz, funk, and disco to the mix.
+A year later, they released the double album Credit In Heaven, which added elements of jazz, funk, and disco.
 The single "Music for Boys" was taken from the record and became a radio hit.

 In 1982, the band released the 12-inch single "Waiting", which frequently found its way onto dance club playlists.
 The EP Dream Hog followed on Twin/Tone, featuring three new songs and a remix of "Waiting" on the B-side, all produced by Steven Greenberg of Funkytown and Lipps Inc fame.

-Greenberg then brought the Suburbs to the attention of Phonogram Inc. in 1983.
+Greenberg then brought the Suburbs to the attention of the label Phonogram in 1983.
 Phonogram started by re-issuing Dream Hog on the Mercury label.
 Keyboardist/vocalist Chan Poling commented, "We love what Twin/Tone did for us, but we've always wanted to sell records, to join the big time, and you just can't do that on a little label."
 By this time, the band's live performances were muscular and funky, attracting rabid fans and keeping the band busy as an opening act for the likes of Iggy Pop and The B-52's, as well as headliners in their own right.
 They often went on stage wearing matching dinner jackets.
-In 1983 Polygram released Love is the Law, a harder-rocking album that included a horn section and some of their most off-beat lyrics, also produced by Steven Greenberg.
+In 1983 Polygram released Love is the Law, a harder-rocking album that included a horn section and some of their most off-beat lyrics, also produced by Greenberg.
 In 1986, The Suburbs signed with A&M Records and released The Suburbs, produced by Prince's Revolution drummer Bobby Z. (credited as Robert Brent).
 Frustrated by a lack of radio play and abandoned by the major labels, the band broke up in 1987.

+The group was nominated for numerous Minnesota Music Awards, winning three: Best LP for Credit in Heaven in 1982, and awards for both the Love is the Law album and its title single in 1984.